Why Mindful Little Minds? My Mindful Parenting Journey

 Trusting my instincts.

 I knew then that time outs were not for us.
 It just felt wrong.
 It went against every instinct I had.
 My child was upset and I needed to comfort her.
 And so, I stopped doing what I thought I “should” be doing, and I did what I felt was right.
-I discovered positive parenting, and I have never looked back.
+I discovered positive discipline and delved into the world of mindful parenting, and I have never looked back.

 That’s not to say I haven’t made mistakes along the way.
 I lose my temper.
 I yell at my kids sometimes.
 I have a hard time staying calm when they are not calm, and sometimes I say things I regret.
 I’m a human being.
 And I have my own family of origin.
 I bring learned parenting patterns and behaviours from my childhood into my relationships wth my children.
 As we all do.
 I’m not a perfect mother, and I do not expect this of myself.
 But what I do have, is the knowledge to make decisions about the kind of parent I want to be, and the support to implement it.
 And that helps.
 A lot.